 A twelve week after-school program for high-school aged teens in which participants meet local professional artists, learn about their careers and specialized techniques, and produce work for exhibition to the public.
 This program is free to apply, participate in, and supplies are provided for those whose applications are accepted.
-The program meets on Tuesday evenings 5:30 – 7:30pm.
+The program meets weekly on Mondays from 5:30 – 7:30pm.
 The application process is highly competitive and teens are required to submit their own applications.

-Financial assistance for the 2017 teen residency program has been provided by the City of Columbia Office of Cultural Affairs and the Community Foundation of Central Missouri.
+Financial assistance for the teen residency program is provided by the City of Columbia Office of Cultural Affairs.

 EMERGING ARTIST RESIDENCY